WHAT IS GASTRIC CANCER?

 Gastric cancer definition described it as stomach cancer which is clinically diagnosed as the growth of cancerous cells in the inner lining of the stomach.
 A gastric cancer diagnosis is difficult during its early stages since symptoms are not revealed easily.
 People develop this medical condition through metastasis, and common gastric cancer causes are linked to structural changes in the person’s DNA which leads to uncontrollable division and multiplication of cancerous cells.
 Common gastric cancer symptoms in patients are heartburn, trapped wind, vomiting, bloating after meal times, recurrent burping, feeling full during meals, and difficulty swallowing.

--Gastrointestinal tumours – A rare type of stomach cancer which originates from a special cell located in the lining of the stomach known as Cajal (ICCs).
+tumours– A rare type of stomach cancer which originates from a special cell located in the lining of the stomach known as Cajal ( ICCs).

 What are some of the gastric cancer causes?

 Some of the gastric cancer causes in patients are: